-Immigrant Petition for Alien Worker
+Petition for Immigrant Alien Worker

-If an alien is already lawfully present in the United States through a temporary visa, then the individual can follow a three-step process to become a permanent resident.
-The worker's employer completes the first two steps so that the employer may hire the worker on a permanent basis, rather than the temporary basis permitted by the worker's non-immigrant status.
+If an immigrant alien worker is already lawfully present in the United States through a temporary visa, then the individual can follow a three-step process to become a permanent resident.
+The worker’s employer completes the first two steps so that the employer may hire the worker on a permanent basis, rather than the temporary basis permitted by the worker’s non-immigrant status.

 The third step is completed when the worker applies for an adjustment of status to permanent resident using an Application to Register Permanent Residence or Adjust Status.
 It usually takes no more than three (3) months for the permanent residence form to be processed, although processing time varies from case to case.

-Premium Processing is a service offered by USCIS for anyone filing a non-immigrant worker's form.
+Premium Processing is a service offered by USCIS for anyone filing a non-immigrant worker’s form.
 For an additional $1,225 fee paid to USCIS, the case will be processed in two weeks.
-As an experienced immigration attorney, Luis F. Hess can help you through each step of the process.
+As an experienced Texas immigration attorney, Luis F. Hess can help you through each step of the process.